 The same kind of imaginative flare however cannot be found in the sequel to Honda's original 1954 classic Godzilla.
 This is a rushed by the numbers follow up that loses the serious tone of the first film immediately in favour of a basic b-movie storyline.
 It throws out any sense of drama by saying that the sacrifices made previously were in vain, and a new Godzilla can just appear out of nowhere.
 How is he raiding again?
 They should have called it Godzilla's Cousin.
 The whole thing is really cheap looking, and the monster effects are not even filmed in the dark to hide their rubbery nature.
 Godzilla stands around on a glacier in the finale waiting to be bombed like an idiot, in broad daylight.
 It's clearly just a model in some shots with no articulation.

 It is of course the film that introduced the idea of two creatures battling.
 However his rival Anguirus isn't a great design, and the fighting lacks any scale or weight.
 In fact it seems kind of sped up in places.
-Elsewhere there are strategies planned as scientists discuss how the new monster could be a relation of dinosaur Ankylosaurus.
+Elsewhere strategies are planned as scientists discuss how the new monster could be a relation of dinosaur Ankylosaurus.
 In the same breath they decide these two species must have been old rivals in the past, ruining their credibility.
 It's not a film with any real ideas or any solid writing at all, it's all just melodrama and shoddy kaiju effects.
 Godzilla's atomic breath doesn't even make his dorsal spines glow.
-It seems more like a cash grab than a real sequel, though I suppose the original series always stayed way from the more serious allegories.
+It seems more like a cash grab than a real follow-up, though I suppose all the sequels from the original series stayed way from the more serious allegories.

-The plot itself involves a fishing company spotter who crashes his plane on an island, minutes before the two creatures appear.
-They're already fighting and they fall right into the sea so they can head for Japan.
-The government has no records of Dr. Serizawa's oxygen destroyer of course, and so plans to lure Godzilla away with flares is devised.
-It's not a great plan to begin with, but things immediately go awry when a random mishap involving a prison truck crashing into a factory spoils the city black out.
+The plot itself involves a fishing company spotter who crashes his plane on an island, conveniently just minutes before the two creatures appear.
+They're already fighting and they fall straight into the sea so they can head for Japan.
+There are no records of Dr. Serizawa's oxygen destroyer of course, and so plans to lure Godzilla away with flares is devised.
+It's not a great plan to begin with, but things immediately go awry when a prison truck randomly crashes into a factory; spoiling the city black out.
 The rest of the film is just romantic subplots and monster battling.
-It's hilarious to think Anguirus is supposed to be Godzilla's friend later when he gets so badly trashed here.
-The usual military attacks are present and correct, though how the same fishing company pilots are suddenly in the air-force is unclear.
+It's hilarious to think Anguirus is supposed to be Godzilla's friend later when he gets so brutally trashed here.
+The usual military attacks are present and correct; though how the same fishing company pilots are suddenly in the airforce is unclear.
 Like so much of the film it's not well thought out.

 2/5